Two Royal Palaces in one day's outing: Royal Windsor, home of the Queen, Hampton Court of Henry VIII' fame.

 Later we travel to Hampton Court, famous for Henry VIII's residence, with its Great Hall, grand Medieval kitchens, famous art works, such as the Triumphs of Caesar by Mantegna.
 Originally built by Cardinal Wolsey in a Renaissance style, then later Baroque additions of Christopher Wren.

 Hear the stories of love, death and betrayal.
 Hear or see? the ghost of Henry VIII's 5th wife, Catherine Howard.
-We can walk through the magnificent landscaped gardens of Capability Brown
+We can walk through the magnificent 18c landscaped gardens.

 Meet at Paddington station in time to board the 8:51 train to Windsor Castle (a thirty minute train ride).
 The tour can be introduced while travelling to Windsor.